[Curated by a Musical Instrument Specialist] Bass Recommended Classic and High-End Brands from the Manufacturer!

 Japanese vintage guitars, represented by brands like Greco and Tokai, are a genre that has been gaining increasing attention in recent years.

-Thanks to the high-quality wood and meticulous craftsmanship of the era, they possess a unique tone and character not found in modern products.
+Thanks to the high-quality wood and meticulous craftsmanship unique to that era, they possess a distinctive tone and character not found in today’s products.
 With prices on the rise, now is the perfect time to snap up a fine specimen if you come across oneBass.

-5. Get Your Dream High-End Vintage Instrument!
+5. Get Your Hands on That Dream High-End Vintage Model!
 Smart Ways to Use Trade-Ins

 5-1.
 Overcome Budget Barriers with Trade-Ins

-When trading in your current Bass to purchase a new instrument, opting for a “trade-in” (or “upgrade”) rather than a standard “buyback” can significantly reduce your total purchase cost.Many music stores run campaigns where they add a percentage to the appraisal value when the trade-in is part of the deal.
+When trading in your current Bass to purchase a new instrument, opting for a “trade-in” rather than a standard “buyback” can significantly reduce the total cost of your purchase.Many music stores run campaigns where they add a percentage to the appraisal value when the trade-in is part of the deal.
 If your current instrument can be converted into tens of thousands to over a hundred thousand yen, you’ll be able to afford a higher-end model or even a vintage model you once thought was out of reach.

 5-2.
 Benefits of a Fair Appraisal by a Specialty Store Buyer